Back to Blog

 20 December 2024

-Google's extensive research into what makes teams effective produced a surprising finding: the most important factor wasn't skills, experience, or even intelligence.
+Google's extensive research into what makes teams effective (known as Project Aristotle) produced a surprising finding: the most important factor wasn't skills, experience, or even intelligence.
 It was psychological safety.

 What Is Psychological Safety?